 Jon S. Bouker

-Jon S. Bouker, co-practice group leader of Arent Fox's government relations practice, brings to the firm extensive experience in the US Congress, which he puts to work serving clients on a wide variety of general business and government relations matters.
-Jon represents clients before Congress, the White House and federal agencies (particularly the General Services Administration), the government of the District of Columbia, and surrounding counties.
+Jon S. Bouker, co-practice group leader of Arent Fox's government relations practice, and chair of the firm's pro bono committee, brings to the firm extensive experience in the US Congress, which he puts to work serving clients on a wide variety of general business and government relations matters.
+Bouker represents clients in many sectors, such as real estate, non-profit, education, health care, transportation, sports, technology and the arts, before Congress, the White House and federal agencies, the government of the District of Columbia, and surrounding counties.

 Previously, in the US House of Representatives, Bouker served as chief counsel and legislative director to Congresswoman Eleanor Holmes Norton (D-DC) while at the same time serving as minority counsel to Congressman Henry Waxman (D-CA), then ranking member of the House Government Reform Committee.
 Bouker’s primary duty on the committee was his role as the Democratic staff director for the House Subcommittee on the District of Columbia, the subcommittee with federal legislative jurisdiction over the nation’s capital.
 In his work as the House Democrats’ primary staff member for District of Columbia matters, Bouker played a central role in developing, negotiating, and passing historic legislation to spur the District’s revitalization, including passage of the National Capital Revitalization and Self-Government Improvement Act of 1997.